neogib/FujiTech-students_app/backend/README.md

 ## Running the Project

-You can run backend with 'fastapi':
+You can run backend with `fastapi`:

 ```bash
 fastapi dev main.py